-A trail loops around the lake and is maintained by the Allison Lake communityMascot Gold Mine Tour:
+A trail loops around the lake and is maintained by the Allison Lake communityMascot Gold Mine:

-Perched on the side of Nickleplate Mountain, high above the village of Hedley, this is more of a historic tour than a hike, although walking the 500 steps provide a good workout and a great way to be educated about the local history.
+Perched on the side of Nickleplate Mountain, high above the village of Hedley.
+This is more of a historic tour than a hike, but walking the 500 steps provides a good workout and a great way to be educated about the local history.
 The mine originally opened in 1897 and closed in 1949.
 The site eventually re-opened in 2004 as a tourist attraction.
-Starting in Hedley, visitors must take a long winding bus ride up the mountain and then walk down the long stairs down to the mine site.
-The tour can take 3 hours and features impressive views of the valley.
-Check out more information at: www.MascotGoldMineTour.com
+Starting in Hedley, visitors took a long winding bus ride up the mountain and then walked down the long stairs down to the mine site.
+Check out more information at: www.MascotMine.com

-Pacific Crest Trail: The Ultimate Hike: The Pacific Crest Trail (PCT) is a 2,650-mile national scenic trail that runs from Mexico to Canada through California, Oregon and Washington and ends at Manning Provincial Park.
+Pacific Crest Trail: The Ultimate Hike: The Pacific Crest Trail (PCT) is a 2,650-mile/4,264 km national scenic trail that runs from Mexico to Canada through California, Oregon and Washington and ends at Manning Provincial Park.

 - Climbs nearly 60 major mountain passes

 - Descends into 19 major canyons and